typedb/typedb-docs/08-schema/01-concepts.md

 ---
 sidebarTitle: Concepts
 pageTitle: Schema Concepts
 permalink: /docs/schema/concepts
 ---

 <!-- !!! synced with codeKeywordsToLink -->
 ## Define
-As the name suggests, the `define` keyword is used to develop the [schema](/docs/schema/overview) which represents the dataset stored in a Grakn knowledge graph.
+As the name suggests, we use the `define` keyword to develop the [schema](/docs/schema/overview) which represents the dataset stored in a Grakn knowledge graph.
 We use `define` to add new entities, relationships, attributes and rules to the schema.

 When defining the schema in a single `schema.gql` file, the keyword `define` needs to be included only once at the very top.

-`define` can also be used in the interactive mode of the [Graql Console](/docs/running-grakn/console) as well as the Grakn Clients [Java](/docs/client-api/java#client-api-method-manipulate-the-schema-programatically), [Python](/docs/client-api/python#client-api-method-lazily-execute-a-graql-query) and [Node.js](/docs/client-api/nodejs#client-api-method-lazily-execute-a-graql-query).
+We can also use the `define` keyword in the interactive mode of the [Graql Console](/docs/running-grakn/console) as well as the Grakn Clients [Java](/docs/client-api/java#client-api-method-manipulate-the-schema-programatically), [Python](/docs/client-api/python#client-api-method-lazily-execute-a-graql-query) and [Node.js](/docs/client-api/nodejs#client-api-method-lazily-execute-a-graql-query).

 <div class="note">
 [Important]
-Don't forget to `commit` after executing a `define` statement.
-Otherwise, anything you have defined is NOT be committed to the original keyspace that is running on the Grakn server.
+Don't forget to `commit` after executing a `define` query.
+Otherwise, anything you have defined is NOT committed to the original keyspace that is running on the Grakn server.
 When using one of the Grakn Clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the Graql Console, we use the `commit` command.
 </div>

 ## Entity
 An entity is a thing with a distinct existence in the domain.
-For example, `organisation`, `company` and `person`.
+For example, `organisation`, `location` and `person`.
 The existence of each of these entities is independent of any other concept in the domain.

 ### Define an entity
 To define a new entity, we use the `sub` keyword followed by `entity`.